 A study by the University of Exeter found that when plants were placed in a previously barren office, employee productivity rose by 15 percent!
 Kenneth Freeman, an innovation expert who was involved in the study remarked, “We know from previous studies that plants can lower physiological stress, increase attention span and improve well-being.
 But this is the first long term experiment carried out in a real-life situation which shows that bringing plants into offices can improve well-being and make people feel happier at work.”
 All the more reason to include more plant life in your work space.

-Another study in the Journal of Environmental Psychology found that college students who were who were tested with demanding cognitive tasks in an office with greenery had a longer attention span than those in an office devoid of plants.
+Another study in the Journal of Environmental Psychology found that college students who were tested with demanding cognitive tasks in an office with greenery had a longer attention span than those in an office devoid of plants.
 They also experienced a significant drop in blood pressure and other physical stress symptoms, suggesting that indoor plants, “reduced physiological and psychological stress, especially in comparison to mental tasks performed using technology.”

 Nature therapy, also referred to as ecotherapy, is a growing field of nature-based therapeutic approaches to healing the body and mind.
 The practice stems from a psychological theory called Biophilia, which says that humans are genetically and instinctively connected to plants and other forms of nature.
 That might seem like a no-brainer to many of us, yet we often neglect our nature-related needs on a daily basis.